Five new spots to explore this summer

 2. Woollahra Gallery at Redleaf

 The new Woollahra Gallery at Redleaf is now open and if you haven’t yet visited, add this to the top of your ‘must-do’ list.
-The much-loved 1897 Double Bay heritage building overlooking Blackburn Gardens and Sydney Harbour has been restored and reinvented as a contemporary public art gallery, presenting a year-round program of contemporary art exhibitions, artist residencies and public programs.
+The much-loved 1897 Double Bay heritage building overlooking Blackburn Gardens and Sydney Harbour has been restored and reinvented as a contemporary public art gallery, presenting a year-round program of contemporary art exhibtions, artist residencies and public programs.

 Don’t miss the inaugural exhibition featuring the winner and finalists of the 20th Woollahra Small Sculpture Prize.
 The exhibition features 52 works by artists from Australia, New Zealand and the United Kingdom alongside the Council’s collection of 19 previous winning works from the Prize.

 The downstairs cultural hub situated below the gallery is the new home for the established Woollahra Artist in Residence Program.
 The program provides rent-free, non-residential unfurnished studios for artists to work in.
-The first round of artist residencies will feature artists Susan Baird, Penelope Cain, Rox De Luca, Wendy Yu and Sharon Billinge.

 Woollahra Gallery at Redleaf